piotrplenik/clean-code-php/README.md

 ]);
 ```

-And now you must use instance of `Configuration` in your application.
+And now you must use the instance of `Configuration`` in your application.

 **[⬆ back to top](#table-of-contents)**